Samar Island Natural Park

 The Samar Island Natural Park, in Samar, is the largest contiguous tract of old-growth forest in the Philippines.
 It is the country's largest terrestrial protected area, with an area of 333300 ha.
 The buffer is spread north to south over the island's three provinces (Eastern Samar, Northern Samar and Samar province) and totals 458700 ha, about a third of the entire island of Samar.

 The park includes some of the island's well-known natural landmarks and landscapes which have been earlier designated for protection, namely the former Sohoton Natural Bridge National Park, the former Calbiga Caves Protected Landscape, the former Taft Forest Wildlife Sanctuary, the former Jicontol Watershed Forest Reserve and the former Bulosao Watershed Forest Reserve.
 It has a large biodiversity.
 It is a center of plant and animal diversity and endemism in the Philippines containing a number of threatened species belonging to the Eastern Visayas and Mindanao biogeographic region.

+Samar Island Natural Park was declared a national park under Republic Act No. 11038 (Expanded National Integrated Protected Areas System Act of 2018) signed by President Rodrigo Duterte in July 2018.